w3c/wai-intro-atag/content/education.md

 > I am a professor who uses screen magnifier software.
 When I need to use images and multimedia content in my courses, the LMS suggests the inclusion of alternatives, such as description, transcripts, and captions.

 people may not see/hear well or at all.
-They need alternatives to images and multimedia content.
-Such alternatives include description, captions, and transcripts.
-When your tool supports the inclusion of such alternatives, it helps content authors make multimedia content accessible.
+They need alternatives to images and multimedia content, such as description, captions, and transcripts.
+When your tool supports the inclusion of these alternatives, it helps authors make multimedia content more accessible.

 ## Ensure your Tool can Produce Accessible Content

 > I am a lecturer with autism.
 I use a tool that generates accessible content for my students.
-When there is a potential accessibility issue, the tool guides me to get it right.
+When there is a potential accessibility issue, the tool guides me to fix it.

 Your tool needs to be able to produce accessible content.
 This includes: